CyVerse-Ansible/ansible-role-template/README.md

 ### Clean up
 - Delete any empty/unused boilerplate folders and YAML files.
 - Search the entire role for "role-template" and ensure you have changed its name everywhere.
-- Delete this file (readme.md) and rename role-readme.md to readme.md.
+- Delete this file (readme.md) and rename role-README.md to README.md.
+(Ansible Galaxy requires the filename to be uppercase.)

 ### Publish